AlwaysDoBetter1/DeepPython_2-4_Months/README.md

 3) Learn to work with date and time

-4) Learn to work with json, csv and zip data formats
+4) Learn to work with json, csv, zip and pickle data formats

+5) Memory device and data type features

-5) Explore types of additional collections
+6) Explore types of additional collections

-6) Master decorators, generators and iterators
+7) Master decorators, generators and iterators

-7) Learn recursion
+8) Learn recursion

-8) Learn to use regular expressions
+9) Learn to use regular expressions